Daxerau21/LexicalSemantics/README.md

 pca.m: implementation of principal component analysis used by the above programs to reduce output vector dimensionality. cl.m: implementation of hierarchical cluster analysis for tree diagrams of network output.

-// Relationship between files, if important:
 The program and data files are structurally related, as described in the next section.

-// Is this a new version of a previously published dataset? yes/no This dataset has not previously been published.

 HOW TO USE THE DATASET
 Programs require the standard Matlab environment to run.
 All the data and program files must be downloaded into